alan-turing-institute/DECOVID-data-paper/README.md

 ## Introduction

 The DECOVID database contains comprehensive electronic healthcare record (EHR) data collected from patients admitted to two large, digitally-mature teaching hospitals in the United Kingdom between 1st January 2020 and 28th February 2021,  with follow-up running until the 28th March 2021 and 13th April 2021, for the two hospitals respectively.
-The hospital trust involved are University Hospitals Birmingham and University College London Hosptials.
+The hospital trusts involved are University Hospitals Birmingham and University College London Hosptials.

 The development of the DECOVID database was motivated by the COVID-19 pandemic with the aim of answering clinically important questions to support the COVID-19 response.